 The verdict in the case has been passed and it could affect businesses here in Ontario.

-The court ruling in a nutshell
+The court ruling on business interruption in a nutshell

 The specific court case in question dealt with businesses that did have insurance coverage for BI in the event of a notifiable disease within a specific radius of the business.
 While there were various wordings under consideration, in essence, the court ruled that with some of the wordings, business interruption coverage would indeed apply.
 In other instances, the courts did side with the insurers that BI coverage was not triggered.
 (Click to get more details about the ruling: Mixed result in British court ruling in business interruption coverage dispute – Canadian Underwriter).